Troth Bylaws v. 4.0

 5.3.1 Administrative Department

 The Scribe shall make and keep a complete and accurate record of all actions considered by the High Rede, whether in a meeting or otherwise.
 This record shall include the text of the proposed action, the date of final determination, the outcome of the vote, the numbers of affirmative votes, negative votes, and abstentions, and the specific votes of each Rede member.
 The Scribe shall keep a copy of all records made, and shall forward the official records to the Steer, the High Rede, and the editor of the operating journal at least quarterly.
 The Scribe is the Parliamentarian within Rede meetings.
 The Scribe is responsible for all Rede-level publications.
-The Scribe is responsible for reading and answering general correspondence.
 The Scribe may not be sitting member of the High Rede.

 The Elections Officer shall be responsible for announcing the phases of an election cycle in a timely and appropriate manner to the membership.
 Also, the Elections Officer shall prepare and deliver ballots to the membership.
-The Elections Officer shall assure that all ballots, whether paper or electronic-transferred-to-paper arrive at Trothmoot.
+The Elections Officer shall assure that all ballots, whether paper or electronic (subsequently transferred to paper) arrive at Trothmoot.
+The Elections Officer shall bring to Trothmoot (if attending), or send to the Steer (if not attending) a listing of all the ballots received, individually, with identities obscured, including which candidate each ballot voted for.
+This list shall be made available to any candidate who wishes to inspect it.
 All ballots must be recounted and witnessed by at least one Rede member not involved in the election, and one non-Rede member.
 In the event that the Elections Officer cannot attend Trothmoot, one other oathed Troth Officer must be present, excluding anyone on the ballot.
 If the Elections Officer cannot attend Trothmoot, then the ballots must be mailed after initial counting to the Steer via rapid and secure mail.
 The results must also be e-mailed to the Steer as a backup, in the event of delayed or lost mail.
 The recount must take place prior to the open business meeting held at Trothmoot.
 The Elections Officer may not be sitting member of the High Rede.

 5.3.2 Information Services Department